psmadal1203/Credit_Card_Strategy/README.md

 - **Code:** Any code snippets or scripts used in the analysis.
 - **Images:** Repository for images used in the documentation.

-## How to Use

-1. **Power BI Reports:**
-   - Open Power BI Desktop.
-   - Load the provided datasets.
-   - Open the Power BI reports for detailed visualizations.

-2. **Presentation:**
-   - Access the PowerPoint presentation for a summary of key findings and recommendations.

-3. **Code:**
-   - If any scripts or code snippets are provided, follow the instructions in the code documentation.

 ## Feedback and Contributions

 Feel free to provide feedback or suggestions by opening an issue in the repository.
 Contributions are welcome!

----

-**Note:** This README provides a general structure.
-Adjust sections and content based on the specific details and structure of your project.